contentauth/c2pa-python/docs/usage.md

 ### Add a signed manifest

-**WARNING**: These examples access the private key and security certificate directly from the local file system.
+**WARNING**: This example accesses the private key and security certificate directly from the local file system.
 This is fine during development, but doing so in production may be insecure.
-Instead use a Key Management Service (KMS) or a hardware security module (HSM) to access the certificate and key; for example as shown in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).
+Instead use a Key Management Service (KMS) or a hardware security module (HSM) to access the certificate and key; for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).

 #### Signing without Context